h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 In ``auuc`` the default AUUC is stored, however you can see also AUUC values for other AUUC types in ``auuc_table``.

 The resulting AUUC value is not normalized, so the result could be a positive number, but also a negative number.
 A higher number means better model.

+To get normalized AUUC, you have to call ``auuc_normalized`` method.
+The normalized AUUC is calculated from uplift values which are normalized by uplift value from maximal treated number of observations.
+So if you have for example uplift values [10, 20, 30] the normalized uplift is [1/3, 2/3, 1].
+If the maximal value is negative, the normalization factor is the absolute value from this number.
+The normalized AUUC can be again negative and positive and can be outside of (0, 1) interval.

 From the ``threshold_and_metric_scores`` table you can select the highest uplift to decide the optimal threshold for the final prediction.
 The number of bins in the table depends on ``auuc_nbins`` parameter, but should be less (it depends on distribution of predictions).
 The thresholds are created based on quantiles of predictions and are sorted from highest value to lowest.